mrvladplotnikov/static-site-demo/content/en/works/haydee.md

 Many consider the sexy protagonist to be the main feature of the game.
 However, the «cultural shock» will pass in 15 minutes, and you’ll see that the excellent hardcore gameplay is the main reason this game is so awesome.

-You can download the game {{%link_blank "here" "https://store.steampowered.com/app/530890/Haydee/"%}}.
+You can download the game [here](https://store.steampowered.com/app/530890/Haydee/).

 ## Sound concept